Superrehtard/old_diaspora_wiki/glossary.md

 ## <a name="wiki-f">E F</a>

 - **Featured Users**
-Diaspora has the coolest strangers short listed for you on the “Featured users” page, which you can access by clicking the “Contacts” icon in the header and browsing the menu on the left.
+Diaspora has the coolest strangers short listed for you on the **Featured Users** page, which you can access by clicking the **Contacts** icon in the header and browsing the menu on the left.
     http://diasporial.com/tutorials/follows-and-followers

 - **Federation**